5 Food Procurement Tips For Your Restaurant

 Consider sourcing a portion of your ingredients locally instead.
 Local supply chains tend to be shorter and easier to manage (and tend to be cheaper).
 Additionally the seasonality of supply means that you can get creative with your menu to reflect seasonal offerings.

-Tip 5: Use A Recipe Management System To Calculate Food Costs
+Tip 5: Use a Recipe Management System To Calculate Food Costs for Your Food Procurement

 Part of the challenges of sourcing and creating a menu item is knowing what it costs to create it.
 Recipe management requires the operator to standardize recipes for menu items, calculate the cost of putting the menu item together and how those costs change over time.